 Choosing a meat processor can be very challenging.
 Often farmers find the closest meat processor to their farm, only to find out they are not USDA inspected.

-Obviously, proximity is one of the main criteria, but sheep and goat farmers need to visit USDA inspected facilities:
+Obviously, proximity is one of the main criteria, but sheep and goat farmers need to visit USDA inspected facilities before they enter into any agreement:

 1) When visiting, pay close attention to the facility/building and the parking lot; do they look to be in good condition?
 The condition of the building and parking lot can indicate how the meat processor pays attention to detail.